-A: If you style it first and then afterwards spray a little hairspray, it is permitted according to many Poskim, as the spray is then only maintaining the hair’s shape.
+A: If you style it first (with a permissible type of brush) and then afterwards spray a little hairspray, it is permitted according to many Poskim, as the spray is then only maintaining the hair’s shape.
 Spraying first, however, and then styling it is prohibited.
 (See Biur Halacha Sim an 303:27 Dibur Hamaschil Lachuf)

 652) Q: Can Maos Chitim be given with maaser money or is there a minimum amount that cannot be taken from maaser money?

 A: Rav Shlomo Zalmen Auerbach Zatzal (in Halichos Shlomo, Pesach, Perek 2:2) rules that nowadays one may give Ma'os Chitim from Ma’aser, as since there is no set amount that must be given and there is no organized system for enforcing that each person give, it isn’t considered a “Chov Gamur, a total obligation” to the point that it cannot be given from ma'aser money.

 #maoschitim #maaser #Pesach